Eugenius0/ai-travel-planer/README.md

 ## Project Overview

 This project is part of Lab 2 for the ID2223 course at KTH.
 The goal is to fine-tune a large language model (LLM) by using Parameter Efficient Fine Tuning (PEFT) with Low-Rank Adaptation (LoRA) and demonstrate its capabilities through an innovative application.
-The application, *AI Travel Planner*, is a Gradio-based interface that generates personalized travel itineraries based on user input.
-The fine-tuned LLM enables detailed and relevant recommendations, showcasing its utility in the travel domain.
+The application, *AI Travel Planner*, is a Gradio-based interface that generates personalized travel recommendations based on user input.

 ---